VDBBjorn/bjorn-to-code/src/content/posts/component_tests_part1.md

 ## Why Not BDD Tools Like SpecFlow?

-This approach shares similarities with BDD (Behavior Driven Development), but we chose not to use tools like SpecFlow.
+This approach shares similarities with BDD (Behavior Driven Development), but we chose not to use tools like SpecFlow or [Reqnroll](https://reqnroll.net/).
 SpecFlow for .NET is no longer actively maintained, and frankly, our approach gives you much more flexibility with less complexity.

 BDD tools often become maintenance headaches themselves.
 You're maintaining Gherkin syntax, step definitions, and the glue code between them.
 Our component test approach gives you the readability benefits of BDD while staying in pure C# with full IDE support, refactoring capabilities, and type safety.